 Finally, we are proud to present this month’s final video, “What is the Cost and Benefit of Working with a Financial Planner”

 As Krista touches upon in the video, a comprehensive financial plan has a huge number of factors that must be incorporated.
 A detailed plan goes way beyond just the basics of income, expenses, and assets.
 Just some of the factors and variables include accounting for social security, life insurance needs, rising medical costs, inflation, long-term care protection or protection against chronicle illness, transferring of wealth and tax strategies for any financial move.
-Social security optimization alone can make an impact of tens of thousands of dollars if the wrong filing strategy is chosen!
 A financial plan should provide an extensive strategy incorporating all of these elements and more, to provide a harmonious retirement roadmap.
 As Krista explains, the investment of time and money for such a plan is minimal in comparison to the potential financial and emotional consequences of a non-existent or ineffective financial strategy.

 However, this not a blanket statement that Krista recommends her financial planning services for everyone, after their first meeting.
 Often times, in an initial complimentary appointment, she finds that a comprehensive plan isn’t the best solution for an individual.
 Sometimes, their current path may only require minor adjustments, or perhaps the person’s time horizon is too far away to effectively project a plan with enough success probability.
 The complimentary appointment is always an exploratory meeting to offer the best course of action.
 Sometimes, these meetings can unveil some serious concerns that can be addressed immediately (here’s a great example).